North London derby: 1950–present

 Since 1950, there has only been one season (that of 1977–78) where Tottenham and Arsenal have not been in the same division, meaning fixtures between the two are regular.
 This has maintained the rivalry to the present day and there have been many notable matches.
 Several times the course of a title or the journey to a cup final has relied upon the outcome of a derby match.
 As with any major football rivalry, gloating and banter between the two sets of fans, many of whom work and even live together, is commonplace.
 Players who transfer between the two teams receive a bad reception from their former fans; an example was defender Sol Campbell, who was nicknamed "Judas" by Tottenham fans after he crossed the divide in 2001.

 Arsenal's Theo Walcott, after picking up a knee injury in the 83rd minute of a FA Cup third round tie against Tottenham in January 2014, was pelted with a hail of coins and plastic bottles whilst coming off the field on a stretcher by Tottenham fans at the Emirates Stadium.
 Walcott subsequently made a gesture on the stretcher to the Tottenham fans which reflected, at that point in time, the 2-0 scoreline of the game which it finished as eventually.
 An investigation was eventually made with regard to the perpetrators of the incident by the authorities.

 On 30 April 2017, Tottenham beat Arsenal 2–0 in the final North London Derby at White Hart Lane.
 This result guaranteed Tottenham finishing above Arsenal in the league for the first time in 22 seasons.
-Tottenham would then achieve a streak of six consecutive finishes above their rivals (from 2016/17 to 2021/22), which, as of June 2022, is unbroken.
+Tottenham would then achieve a streak of six consecutive finishes above their rivals (from 2016–17 to 2021–22).
+On 31 July 2025, the first North London derby was held outside of the United Kingdom at Kai Tak Sports Park in Hong Kong as part of their pre-season fixtures.
+The match was won by Tottenham.

-On 15 January 2023, Arsenal beat Tottenham for the first time at the new Tottenham Hotspur Stadium 2–0 to win both league fixtures of the derby for the season.
-The Arsenal players dedicated the victory to Arsenal Women teammate, England international and UEFA Women's Euro 2022 winner Beth Mead and her mother June after Mrs Mead had passed away earlier in the week from ovarian cancer.